mangushev/inventory_management/README.md

 python prepare_data.py

 There problem with this data, it is hard to make is reasonably even.
 Starting date of customer shopping sequence is random, but aligned with day of week.
-Next dates are calculated iusing days between shopping.
-Random date is picked from an dates interval.
-Once all these dates are calculated, volume of all shopping reaches some maximum and then does down.
+Next dates are calculated using days between shopping.
+First, random date is picked from dates interval.
+Once all dates are calculated, volume of all shopping reaches some maximum and then does down.
 This is how training data looks like.
 I selected grocery only items from products list.

 3. Training